vyomvats2/transactions-tracker/README.md

 ## Core Architecture

 *   **Parser-based System:** The application uses a flexible, parser-based architecture.
 Instead of a single parsing function, it features a registry of specialized parser classes, each designed to handle the unique format of a specific financial statement.
-*   **Rich Data Model:** The database schema is designed to capture deep details, including distinctions between transaction and settlement currencies for foreign purchases.
+*   **Rich Data Model:** The database schema is designed to capture deep details, including distinctions between transaction and settlement currencies for foreign purchases, exchange rates, and transaction vs. posted dates.
 *   **Local-First & Dockerized:** The entire application is containerized using Docker, ensuring a consistent and isolated environment that is easy to set up and run locally.

 ## Technology Stack